- Servings: 2

 - In a heavy bottom wok or non stick fry pan heat ghee; put clove, cumin, black cumin, cinnamon and cardamom, sputter for few seconds, and add onion, fry on high flame till onion gets translucent.

-- Add garlic shoot, green chili and garlic paste; fry for couple of minutes, add boiled mutton slices, continue to fry on medium flame for couple of minutes.
+- Add garlic shoot, green chilli and garlic paste; fry for couple of minutes, add boiled mutton slices, continue to fry on medium flame for couple of minutes.

 - Add cooked dal and Dalia add water for desired consistency; add Garam masala powder, chopped mint leaves and ginger Julian.
 Just boil once; put off the flame.
 It is ready to transfer into serving bowl.